stephanc0/GWAS_Sumstats_Harmonization/README.md

-This repository can be used to streamline and liftover summary statistics from various Biobanks.

-Finngen summary statistics can be downloaded and processed like this.
+This repository can be used to streamline, liftover, and meta_analyze summary statistics from Finngen, as well as the UK Biobank, curated either by Neale Lab, or by MRC-IEU.
+These summary statistics can be downloaded, respectively, with commands like this:

-Presumeably, this code will work on future Finngen data freezes if the column names are maintained.
-View column names in wsl terminal with

 wget https://storage.googleapis.com/finngen-public-data-r12/summary_stats/release/finngen_R12_BMI_IRN.gz

-zcat finngen_R12_BMI_IRN.gz | head -n 10

-If downloaded using the gsutil link, there will be additional columns, which can be ignored.

-IEUopenGWAS contains many GWAS from a variety of biobanks or consortiumns.

-Neale Lab and MRCIEU Summary Statistics can both be downloaded and processed like this:

 wget https://gwas.mrcieu.ac.uk/files/ukb-a-61/ukb-a-61.vcf.gz

-zcat ukb-a-61.vcf.gz | head -n 200

-Run the clean_ukb.py like this:
+Summary Statistics can be streamlined(unnecessary columns removed and important statistics in their own columns) like:

+python clean_finngen.py finngen_R12_BMI_IRN.gz --sd=.14
 python clean_ukb.py ukb-a-61.vcf.gz --prevalence=0.26

-Liftover can be run like this:
+UKBB files use the GRCh37 coordinates, and can be lifted over.
+First, download the necessary files.
+Next, liftover the coordinates using a .bed file as required.
+Then, convert the coordinates in your summary statistic file.

 bash download.sh

 bash run_liftover.sh ukb-a-61_cleaned.vcf.gz

-Then to move over the new coordinates:

 python liftover_ukb.py ukb-a-61_cleaned.vcf.gz ukb-a-61_cleaned_hg38.bed

 Cleaned summary statistics files can be premunged for easy munging and analysis by LDSC:

 python premunge_cleaned.py ukb-a-61_cleaned_lifted.vcf.gz --sample_size=335000

+Cleaned summary statistics files can also be meta-analyzed with eachother, using either locus (chr:pos) or using
+rsid:

+python run_metal.py ukb-b-10215_cleaned_lifted.vcf.gz finngen_R12_BMI_IRN_cleaned.tsv.gz rsid HGSWTMETA